-(b) Presence
+(b) Presence / location

-- 13.21 There are a number of occasions where the presence of an adult (or their property) is used as a connecting factor in the 2000 Convention.
-The concept of "presence" denotes a physical presence in the territory or territorial unit of the Contracting Party concerned.
-The concept does not require proof of residence of any sort, as the mere presence of the adult in the territory is sufficient. - (c) Nationality - 13.22 Article 7 allows the competent authorities of the State of which the adult is a national to take protective measures for the person or property of the adult, if they consider that they are better placed to assess the interests of the adult.
+13.21 There are a number of occasions where the presence of an adult (or their property) is used as a connecting factor in the 2000 Convention.
+The concept of "presence" / "location" denotes a physical presence of the adult or the location of their property in the territory or territorial unit of the Contracting Party concerned.
+The connecting factor of presence of the adult of any sort, as the mere presence of the adult in the territory is sufficient.

+(c) Nationality

+- 13.22 Article 7 allows the competent authorities of the State of which the adult is a national to take protective measures for the person or property of the adult, if they consider that they are better placed to assess the interests of the adult.
 As previously mentioned in this Handbook, this ground of jurisdiction is subsidiary to the grounds of jurisdiction found in Articles 5 and 6(2).
-This means that the competent authorities of the State of nationality must act within certain limitations; they must give advance notice to the competent authorities with primary jurisdiction and refrain from exercising jurisdiction if the competent authorities with primary jurisdiction inform them that they have taken the measures required by the situation or have decided that no measures should be taken or that proceedings are pending before them. - 13.23 Nationality is also a connecting factor in the transfer of jurisdiction mechanism found in Article 8.
+This means that the competent authorities of the State of nationality must act within certain limitations; they must give advance notice to the competent authorities with primary jurisdiction and refrain from exercising jurisdiction if the competent authorities with primary jurisdiction inform them that they have taken the measures required by the situation or have decided that no measures should be taken or that proceedings are pending before them.565 - 13.23 Nationality is also a connecting factor in the transfer of jurisdiction mechanism found in Article 8.
 The competent authorities of a Contracting Party of which the adult is a national can request that jurisdiction be transferred to them and can also be requested to accept a transfer of jurisdiction.
 However, the nationality of the adult alone is not sufficient.
 It must be shown that the transfer is in the interests of the adult.
-Many adults have more than one nationality and any of those States may come within the conditions set out by Article 8. - 13.24 Article 45 explains that any reference to the State of which the adult is a national shall be construed as referring to the territorial unit designated by the law of that State or, in the absence of relevant rules, to the territorial unit with which the adult has the closest connection. - (d) Substantial connection - 13.25 The "substantial connection" connecting factor may be used in the context of the 2000 Convention to apply a law that differs from that of the forum.
-Article 13(2) provides an exception to the general rule that, in exercising their jurisdiction, competent authorities shall apply their own law by allowing competent authorities to apply or take into account, on an
+Many adults have more than one nationality and any of those States may come within the conditions set out by Article 8. - 13.24 Article 45 explains that any reference to the State of which the adult is a national shall be construed as referring to the territorial unit designated by the law of that State or, in the absence of relevant rules, to the territorial unit with which the adult has the closest connection.567

+(d) Substantial connection

+13.25 The "substantial connection" connecting factor may be used in the context of the 2000 Convention to apply a law that differs from that of the forum.
+Article 13(2) provides an exception to the general rule that, in exercising their jurisdiction, competent authorities shall apply their own law by allowing competent authorities to apply or take into account, on an exceptional basis and if the protection of the adult or their property so requires, the law of another State with which the situation has a substantial connection.

-&lt;sup>467 Arts 6, 9, 10, 11, discussed, supra, in Chapters 4, 6 and 7.
+Arts 6, 8(2)(c), 8(2)(f), 9, 10, 11, discussed, supra, in Chapters 4, 5, 6 and 7.

-&lt;sup>468 Art.
+564 Art.
 45(b) and (c).

-&lt;sup>469 See, supra, Chapter 4 at paras 4.27 - 4.34.
+See, supra, Chapter 4 at paras 4.27 - 4.34.